chinamike65/hugo-tuolesi/content/book5/book5en.md

 Practising the Heart Sutra can save you from all pains, difficulties and afflictions, and the Heart Sutra is so extraordinary.

-Five, relic "Shariputra"
+5. Chief Disciple Shariputra

 Shariputra is also called Shariputra.
 In the Heart Sutra translated by Master Kumarajiva, he is called Shariputra.
-In other scriptures taught by Buddha, he is called Shariputra, and he is one of the great disciples of Buddha.
+In other scriptures taught by Buddha, he is called Shariputra, and he is one of the chief disciples of Buddha.

-Buddha Shakyamuni has two great disciples, the relic is the first in wisdom, and the first in supernatural powers.
+Buddha Shakyamuni has two great disciples, Shariputra is the first in wisdom, and Maudgalyāyana the first in supernatural powers.

-The Heart Sutra, like other classics taught by the Buddha, has forward action, right action, and praise.
+The Heart Sutra, like other classics taught by the Buddha, has Introductory Elements, Nature of the Text that is to be Explained, and praise.

-The previous line is the relic asking Guanyin Bodhisattva, which is available in other versions, but the "Heart Sutra" translated by Master Xuan Zang does not have this part, only the right line, without the forward line and the praise.
+The Introductory Elements is Shariputra asking Guanyin Bodhisattva, which is available in other versions, but the "Heart Sutra" translated by Master Xuan Zang does not have this part, only the right line, without the Introductory Elements and the praise.

-Here is the end of the forward line, entering the right line, the relic asked, Guanyin Bodhisattva answered, and the Guanyin Bodhisattva was calling the name of the relic: "Sarizi!...".
+Here is the end of the forward line, entering the right line, Shariputra asked, Guanyin Bodhisattva answered, and the Guanyin Bodhisattva was calling the name of Shariputra: "Sarizi!...".

 Here is the real beginning of the Heart Sutra.